powerapi-ng/powerapi-ng.github.io/pages/howto/monitor_global_power_consumption.md

 In this tutorial, we will see how to deploy a complete power meter to monitor the power consumption of a single node or a cluster of node.

-This tutorial will redirect you to other tutorial that explain how to deploy each part of the power meter (the sensor and the formula).
+This tutorial will redirect you to other tutorials that explain how to deploy each part of the power meter (the sensor and the formula).

 ## Prerequisites
-This tutorial assumes that you have access to a mongoDB instance that is remotely accessible by all nodes you want to monitor.
+This tutorial assumes that you have access to a mongoDB instance that is remotely accessible from all nodes you want to monitor.

 CPUs of Monitored nodes must have an intel Sandy Bridge architecture or higher.
 The sensor must be run on a Linux operating system that is not on a virtual